 The Rhode Island Department of Health works with the Ocean State Adult Immunization Coalition to promote public flu vaccination clinics throughout the state.
 There are no costs or insurance requirements at public clinics.
 Clinics will begin running again fall 2013.

-A school-located flu vaccination program runs each fall throughout Rhode Island.
-Clinics are for students in kindergarten through 12th grade.
+A school-located flu vaccination program runs each fall throughout Rhode Island for students in kindergarten through 12th grade.
 There is no out-of-pocket charge for flu vaccination for students.
-The insurance information of students who have health insurance will be collected, but no student will be turned away for a lack of insurance.
+Many clinics are open to the family members of students as well.

 Vaccinate Before You Graduate is a program that provides vaccinations to all students in grades 9 through 12 in Rhode Island schools.
 The following vaccines are available to students through Vaccinate Before You Graduate: hepatitis A, hepatitis B, human papillomavirus (HPV), flu, measles, mumps, rubella, meningitis, polio, tetanus, diphtheria, pertussis, and varicella.